Freelancer-Protocol/docs/example.md

 ## A concrete example

-Lisa is a freelancer, Steve is her client, and Steve needs a new website built for next month.
+Lisa is a freelancer and Steve her client.
+Steve wants to have Lisa build a brand new website.

 Neither want to go through a platform that will charge expensive fees, so Lisa signs up to Freelancer Protocol as a freelancer.